Peperomia pereskiifolia represents a plant of good lucks and charms in Brazil, so it rarely fails to offer godsend prosperity!

 Don’t let the soil dry by spraying it with water and avoiding soggy soil conditions.

-You must be patient, as stem cuttings may take two to six weeks to develop roots.
+The stem cuttings may take two to six weeks to develop roots.

 Furthermore, you must remove the plastic wrap once the cuttings develop roots, but to know this, you can check the growth of leaves in the cuttings.